- The platypus is one of the few poisonous mammals on earth. It can shoot its venom from it’s feet!

-2. Platypuses Can Shoot Venom from Their Feet
+2. Animal Fun Fact: Platypuses Can Shoot Venom from Their Feet

 5. The Great White Shark Must Keep Swimming to Breathe

-In the Pixar movie “Finding Nemo,” Dory sings “just keep swimming” to keep Marlin from giving up, but fun facts about animals include the one that the great white shark must keep swimming to stay alive.
+In the Pixar movie “Finding Nemo,” Dory sings “Just keep swimming” to keep Marlin from giving up, but fun facts about animals include the one that the great white shark must keep swimming to stay alive.
 This type of shark must swim quickly with its mouth open for oxygen to get to its gills.
+This is called “ram ventilation,” and is a technique used by more of the species than just the great white shark.
+Others include hammerhead sharks, whale sharks, reef sharks, and makos.
 Learn more about great white sharks here.

 6. The Narwhal’s Horn is a Tooth